-The outer surface of pearls is called nacre.
-It’s shiny and what gives pearls their luster.
-Unfortunately, it’s a bit porous and scratches easily.
-Pearl restringing with knots between each pearl separates them and keeps them from scratching against each other.
+The outer surface of a pearl is called nacre.
+It’s shiny, textured surface is what gives pearls their luster.
+A pearl is beautiful, but it’s also a bit porous and scratches easily.

-If your necklace breaks, the knots also keeps all the pearls from sliding off all at once.
-Which would not be good in the middle of a crowded dance floor!
+If your necklace breaks, the knots also keep the pearls from sliding off the string all at once.
+You can imagine what a benefit this would be, especially if you were in the middle of a crowded dance floor!

 Pearl Restringing With Knots at Every Pearl

-If you think your pearl necklace or bracelet is looking old…restring it!
+Think your pearl necklace or bracelet is looking old?
+Restring it!

 Safety Knots for Little Pearls

-If pearls are very small, individual knots between each pearl aren’t aethetically pleasing or practical.
-Usually what we do in this case is add a small knot every half dozen pearls or so.
+If pearls are very small, individual knots between each pearl aren’t aesthetically pleasing or practical.

 Hinky, Jinky, Just-Strung Pearls